 “I took an intermediate biology class my sophomore fall and really enjoyed the experience I had, both in the coursework and with the professor, which led me to working with that professor the summer after and eventually choosing to continue that research as my honors thesis,” explained Dan Lai ‘17, and honors major in biology.

-At the sophomore plan meeting in LPAC, Williamson stressed that among the students who do graduate with honors, they find the program to be a very gratifying experience.
+At “Chocolates, Chai, & Choosing,” Williamson stressed that students who graduate with honors find the program to be a very gratifying experience.
 Boninger, Hanson, and Lai all echoed those sentiments.

 “I don’t regret doing Honors now, because I did learn a lot of cool stuff and I forced myself not to spend too much time studying for the exams.
-That said, I definitely would not have done Honors if I had the reduced senior week,” said Boninger.
+That said, I definitely would not have done Honors if I knew about the reduced senior week,” said Boninger.

 Senior week is a week of festivities at the end of the year held for graduating seniors.
 Last year, the length of senior week was reduced.